Back to Blog

 docker network create shared-net

-Now every app joins this same network.
+Now every app joins this same network and Caddy can reach them by container name.

 Caddy Setup

-# /srv/caddy/docker-compose.yml
+/srv/caddy/docker-compose.yml

 services: